Ruchitha2018/frontend-interview/React/Memoization.md

   - Callback Function: The function to be cached.
   - Dependencies: Values that, when changed, recreate the function.

-- Use Cases:
-  - Optimizing child components that rely on props for avoiding unnecessary re-renders.
-  - When functions depend on variables that might change (dependencies).

 ```js
 import React, { useState, useCallback } from 'react';